-Amundi's fixed income research analysts are compensated through base salary, incentive compensation and other longerterm awards, utilizing a similar structure to the fixed income portfolio management team.
-80% of incentive compensation for analysts is tied to the performance of the portfolios to which they contribute.
-For the final 20%, custom composites are created for each strategy to which an analyst contributes to create a basis for relative performance measurement.
-20% of the annual cash performance bonus is deferred for three-years and is "cliff" vested.
+Amundi US's fixed income research analysts are compensated through base salary, incentive compensation and other longerterm awards, utilizing a similar structure to the fixed income portfolio management team.
+70% of incentive compensation for analysts is tied to the performance of the portfolios to which they contribute.
+For the final 30%, custom composites are created for each strategy to which an analyst contributes to create a basis for relative performance measurement.
+40% of the bonus may be deferred over a three year period, vesting 1/3 each year.
 This portion is also eligible for further investment and managed by the participant over the course of the three-year term.